SQream/sqream_docs/guides/features/access_control.rst

 Default permissions
 -------------------

-The default permissions system can be used to automatically grant permissions to newly created objects.
-See the departmental example below for one way it can be used.
+The default permissions system (See :ref:`alter_default_permissions`) can be used to automatically grant permissions to newly created objects (See the departmental example below for one way it can be used).

 A default permissions rule looks for a schema being created, or a table (possibly by schema), and is table to grant any permission to that object to any role.
 This happens when the create table or create schema statement is run.

 .. code-block:: postgres